Skint Dad

 • Deals

-You’re broke, skint, have no money and feel like you’ve hit rock bottom.
+You’re skint and feel like you’ve hit rock bottom.
 There’s no food in the fridge or cupboards.
 The kids need feeding.
-You’re hungry and haven’t eaten.
-What on earth do you do?
+You’re hungry and don’t know what to do next.

 Don’t cry